Analysis of tensor approximation schemes for continuous functions: Tensor train format

 Like for the Tucker decomposition, the cost of the tensor train decomposition suffer from the curse of dimension as the number $m$ of subdomains increases.
-We therefore discuss again appropriately weighted Sobelev spaces, where we assume for reasons of simplicity that all subdomains are identical to a single domain $\Omega\subset\mathbb{R}^n$ of dimension $n$.
+We therefore discuss again appropriately Sobelev spaces with dimension weights, where we assume for reasons of simplicity that all subdomains are identical to a single domain $\Omega\subset\mathbb{R}^n$ of dimension $n$.